Timeline of the COVID-19 pandemic in Japan: May 2020

-On 14 May, Japanese government officials and PM Shinzo Abe declared that they had decided to suspend the emergency of 39 prefectures, except for 4 prefectures in Kanto, 3 prefectures in Kinki, and Hokkaido, which are feared of collapse of medical system.
-At the press conference, Prime Minister Abe urged to be vigilant even if the emergency was lifted, citing examples from South Korea, Germany, and Singapore as comparison targets.
-It was the day after the news was reported widely that a sumo wrestler in his 20s died after suffering from a viral infection for a month.
+On 14 May, the government suspended the state of emergency in 39 prefectures.
+Eight were excluded – four in Kanto, three in Kinki, and Hokkaido – because of strain to the medical system in those areas.

-On 18 May, it was officially reported around the global market that Japan's economy officially enters recession with 'Much worse' expected from coronavirus for first time since 2015.
+On 18 May, it was reported that Japan's economy had officially entered a state of recession for first time since 2015.

-On 21 May, the state of emergency is lifted in 3 prefectures in the Kinki region after they had cleared the threshold of having new infections below 0.5 per 100,000 people in the past week, resulting a total of 42 out of the 47 prefectures to be out of the state of emergency.
+On 21 May, the state of emergency was lifted in the Kinki region after new infections dropped below 0.5 per 100,000 people in the previous week.
+Only 5 out of 47 prefectures remained in a state of emergency.

-On 24 May, Fukuoka Prefecture announced a total of four confirmed cases, including one re-positive case confirmed in Fukuoka City, and three infected cases related to Kitakyushu City.
+On 24 May, Fukuoka Prefecture announced four confirmed cases, including one case of a second infection in Fukuoka City, and three infections related to Kitakyushu City.

-On 25 May, PM Shinzo Abe has announced he's lifting the government's emergency declaration for the five prefectures where it's still in place.
+On 25 May, Prime Minister Abe lifted the emergency declaration for the remaining five prefectures.

-On 28 May, a 117.1 trillion yen relief package was approved by Abe and his cabinet.
-The purpose of the package is to provide financial relief for companies and individuals that have been struggling due to the impact of the virus.
+On 28 May, Abe and his cabinet approved a 117.1 trillion yen relief package to provide financial relief for companies and individuals economically impacted by the virus.

-On 28 May, the number of infected people in Kitakyushu has risen to 22 in the past 5 days, and the infection route of 17 of them is unknown.

-On 30 May, in Kitakyushu City, 69 people have been confirmed to have been infected in 7 days from the 23rd to the 29th of this month, and the infection route of 27 of them is unknown.
+On 28 May, Kitakyushu reported a total of 22 people infected at that time, with the infection route of 17 of them unknown.
+On 30 May, Kitakyushu reported 69 people infected over the past week, with the infection route of 27 of them unknown.
 On 31 May, the city of Kitakyushu closed public facilities after 12 people tested positive for COVID-19.